8 Tips for Reading Your Health Insurance Policy

 - Your premium is the amount you pay for the insurance, whether you step foot in a doctor’s office or not.

-- The deductible is an amount that resets each year that you must pay for medical services before your health insurance coverage will kick in.
+- The insurance deductible is an amount that resets each year that you must pay for medical services before your health insurance coverage will kick in.
 For example, if you have a $1,000 deductible, you would be required to pay the first $1,000 in health care services.
 Then your health insurer would start contributing to the costs.

 - Coinsurance is a percentage of medical costs you must pay for once the deductible has been satisfied.
 For example, you might be required to pay 20 percent of your medical bills while the insurer would pay the other 80 percent.